Skip to Main Content

 Practical coordination for international productions

-Successful talent management extends beyond initial casting to include wardrobe coordination, scheduling flexibility, and on-set protocols.
-Austrian productions have established practices that international crews should respect.
+Successful talent management extends beyond first casting to have wardrobe planning, scheduling flexibility, and on-set protocols.
+Austrian shoots have set up practices that global crews should respect.

-- ● Wardrobe fittings typically happen 1-2 days before shooting
+• Wardrobe fittings mostly happen 1-2 days before shooting

-- ● Call times must account for Austrian labor law requirements
+• Call times must account for Austrian labor law needs

-- ● On-set protocols include specific meal and break schedules
+• On-set protocols have specific meal and break schedules

-- ● Backup casting is essential for crowd scenes and outdoor shoots
+• Backup casting is key for crowd scenes and outdoor shoots

 Pre-Production Coordination

+Here is how the picture comes together.
 Schedule wardrobe fittings, makeup tests, and rehearsals well in advance.
 Austrian talent agencies prefer confirmed schedules rather than tentative bookings.
-Our [location management services](/services/pre-production/location-management/) coordinate these logistics as part of comprehensive shoot planning.
+Our [location management services](/services/pre-production/location-management/) set up these logistics as part of full shoot planning.

 Scheduling Flexibility

+Here is what we have to work with.
 Austrian labor laws limit consecutive working days and mandate rest periods.
-Plan shooting schedules that accommodate these requirements rather than fighting them.
-Experienced [line producers](/services/film-crew/support-roles/line-producer/) build these constraints into initial scheduling.
+Plan shooting schedules that accommodate these needs rather than fighting them.
+Skilled [line producers](/services/film-crew/support-roles/line-producer/) build these constraints into first scheduling.

 Weather Contingencies

 Outdoor scenes need backup talent for weather delays.
-Rain dates require re-confirming talent availability, which isn't always guaranteed.
-Build contingency budgets for additional casting if weather forces schedule changes.
+Rain dates need re-confirming talent availability, which isn't always guaranteed.
+Build backup budgets for extra casting if weather forces schedule changes.

 Common Questions